 The stakeholders recommended that the Nepali Government revise the ECED teachers' qualification policy in order to recruit academically sound educators, with the skills to more effectively educate all children.
 This seems an imperative given the research on the importance of early childhood education to long term outcomes (New South Wales Department of Education, 2001).
 It would mean raising the qualification of ECED teachers to include completion of years 11 and 12.
-In the year 11 and year 12 curriculum, it would be essential to include ECED content and curriculum differentiation, as well as a focus on understanding the concept of disability, with opportunities for upgrading in-service teacher qualifications for ECED teachers in the future.
+In the year 11 and year 12 curriculum, it would be essential to include ECED content and curriculum differentiation, as well as a focus on understanding the concept of disability, with opportunities for upgrading in-service teacher qualifications as well.
+Preferably there would be a move towards tertiary education qualifications for ECED teachers in the future.
 Professionals' recommendations in relation to upgrading teacher qualifications is further elaborated in chapter six.